 - Your Colleges and Universities attended.

-- Your Course work and grades – have your college transcripts available when accomplishing
+- Your Course work and grades – have your college transcripts available when accomplishing this.

 - Request through OptomCAS three letters of recommendation.

 - One letter must be submitted by a college professor,

 - a second letter from an optometrist and